giantswarm/inago/README.md

 ### Integration Test Machine Configuration

-1. Copy `inago/int-tests/vagrant/user-data.sample` to `inago/int-tests/vagrant/user-data`.
-	- *config.rb overwrites the discovery token every time you start a machine, so we can't add a user-data file to github.*
-2. Set the `FLEET_ENDPOINT` environment variable to IP listed under the vboxnet interface of your docker-machine.
+Set the `FLEET_ENDPOINT` environment variable to IP listed under the vboxnet interface of your docker-machine.

 ## Further Steps